OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

  - OpenDreamKit's website statistics
  - Downloads/installs (but parts of larger systems, different from new users, etc)
- - Citation counts of specific papers (consortium papers, but lag)
  - Breakdown workshop attendance counts
- - contribution measurements on software
+ - Contribution measurements on software
  - **success stories**

 ---